davidsneighbour/hugo-debug/README.md

 ## Styling

 A simple Bootstrap 5 based SASS style is mounted into `assets/scss/_debugprint.scss` to be used via `@import "debugprint";`.
 Depending on your own styles you will probably have to add your own markup.

+## Formatters

+Formatters are dedicated layout files for a certain type.
+The component offers reusable templates for any structural need (two column, three column tables or plain print) and takes over the markup and styling of the output.
+The following subsections will explain the procedure by use of some samples.

+### Configuring formatter

+### Adding formatter layout

+## Development

+### Setup development environment

+- copy `.env.sample` to `.env` and fill with your local information
+- run `npm install` to install all dependencies
+- run `npm run server` to start the server and see the documentation

+The development server includes testing via Cypress and examples for (hopefully at the end) all debugging formatters we have added.
+Every formatter should have a testing page with at least introductory explanations to it's functions.

+### Running tests

+- to be implemented

+### Contributing to _GoHugo Debug_

+#### Reporting issues

+If you have found a bug in _GoHugo Debug_ or miss some documentation, please use the issue tracker to report.
+If it's a support request you can do the same, but please note that this is an open source project and I might not be able to invest much time in getting your problem solved.

+Whatever your issue is, please be as precise as possible and add enough information to reproduce your problem/suggestion.

+#### Submitting pull requests

+I welcome contributions in form of pull requests.
+There are no guidelines yet as to how a pull request should be done, so please be as extensive as possible about the reasoning behind your changes and why you think it will be a good addition.
+Typos of course can be merged without too much discussion.

 ## Other elements in DNB Org for GoHugo